haoen110/HRdatabase-flask-mysql/README.md

 # HR Database

-A mini HR database built with flask.
+> A mini HR database built with flask.

+## Functions

+- Sign up and login